snicol21/snicol/content/posts/table-value-constructor.md

 ## What is a Table Value Constructor?

-According to Microsoft, a table value constructor "Specifies a set of row value expressions to be constructed into a table.
-The Transact-SQL table value constructor allows multiple rows of data to be specified in a single DML statement."
+According to Microsoft, a table value constructor:

+> Specifies a set of row value expressions to be constructed into a table.
+The Transact-SQL table value constructor allows multiple rows of data to be specified in a single DML statement.
 [Table Value Construct (Transact-SQL)](https://docs.microsoft.com/en-us/sql/t-sql/queries/table-value-constructor-transact-sql?view=sql-server-ver15)

 ### Example